 Each Anchor care home has an activities programme, staff work hard to find out what residents would like to do and then organise daily activities within the home and local community.
 These can range from fitness classes, quizzes and craft sessions to day trips, themed restaurant evenings and performances from entertainers.
 Find out more about how we offer residents a fulfilling life in our homes.

 The level of on-site medical care varies from home to home, but all should have a GP available on request and have access to local dentists, district nurses, physiotherapists and optometrists, who often visit and provide treatment within the care home.
 Many of our Anchor homes also have their own hairdressing salon and a regular visiting chiropodist.

 Friends and family are very much encouraged to visit loved ones living in a care home, and residents are encouraged to maintain links with the wider community.
 Some of our homes also provide a guest room to enable your visitors to stay overnight should you wish.

 Care homes tend to be fully catered and staff will be able to accommodate for any special dietary requirements or allergies.
 At Anchor, specially trained chefs prepare freshly cooked, appetising and nutritionally balanced meals with a different seasonal choice available every day.

 Our care home catering teams consult with residents on a regular basis to ensure they understand both nutritional requirements and food preferences.
 We also hold monthly themed food days and provide opportunities for residents to be involved in the preparation of meals if they wish, ensuring mealtimes remain a sociable and enjoyable part of the day.
-You can find out more about our approach to catering here.
+Find out more about our approach to catering and mealtimes.